-We have analyzed this rule under Department of Homeland Security Management Directive 0023.1 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4321-4370f), and have concluded this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
-This rule is categorically excluded, under Figure 2-1, paragraph (34)(g), of the Instruction.
+We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+4321-4370f), and have concluded this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule is categorically excluded, under figure 2-1, paragraphs (34)(g) and (35)(b), of the Instruction.
 This rule involves establishing, disestablishing, or changing Regulated Navigation Areas and security or safety zones.
 An environmental analysis checklist and a categorical exclusion determination are available in the docket where indicated under ADDRESSES.